Mechanix Gloves Buying Guide

 • Synthetic Leather - This is a lightweight, flexible, and quite durable material that can be used daily.
 Moreover, the majority of models are touchscreen-friendly— Well done for modern worksites.

 • DuraHide® Leather - This is a high-featured material for heavily loaded work.
 It is both abrasion-resistant and strong, and therefore, it is designed to be used many times.
+You’ll often find it in the toughest Mechanix gloves types, built for heavy-duty protection in industrial and construction environments.

-• Thermoplastic Rubber (TPR): This is the main reason for most of the Mechanix gloves' features.
+• Thermoplastic Rubber (TPR) - This is the main reason for most of the Mechanix gloves' features.
 TPR is the source of impact resistance to the shaft, and it also prevents the pinching of the metacarpals and the fingertips.

 • D3O® Lining - It is a very modern, high-tech padding material that is highly effective in the absorption of shocks and vibrations.
 Thus, it is very suitable for mechanics, drivers, and anyone who uses power tools.